figaro-sol/cutback/README.md

 ```
 realloc(ptr, old_layout, new_size):
-  Is a mark scope active?
-    Yes -> fallback: alloc new, copy, dealloc old
-    No  -> Is ptr the newest alive allocation?
+  Is ptr the newest alive allocation in the current scope's ring?
-      No  -> fallback
     Yes -> extend in-place, update cursor
+    No  -> fallback: alloc new, copy, dealloc old
 ```

+The "current scope's ring" is the inner ring during a mark, or the main ring otherwise.
+No mark-specific branching exists.

 ## Usage